You are here

 Similarly, a few years prior to that, I had a Wyoming range conservationist with the Forest Service finally admit that the cows he was supposedly managing were causing extensive damage to a stream on public land.
 He knew he was had when I walked into his office and told him I’d just visited Wagon Creek, and surprisingly, his response was almost identical to the logger in Elk City - “Ye, maybe we have hit that one a little too hard.”
 Unfortunately, the majority of the streams in that part of the Bridger-Teton National Forest were in a similar state.

-Mark my words, there will come a time when even the James Inhoffes and Dick Cheneys of this word will admit, although somewhat sheepishly, that the human race has collectively ravaged, plundered and pillaged much of the natural world capital to the point where it might be impossible to recover from relatively unscathed.
+Mark my words, there will come a time when even the James Inhoffes and Dick Cheneys of this word will admit, although somewhat sheepishly, that the human race has collectively ravaged, plundered and pillaged much of the natural world capital to the point where it might be impossible to recover unscathed.

 Can Anyone Make A Real Difference - And If So, How?

-Roughly five years ago I realized that I didn’t have the literary talent to pull off such a lofty undertaking as changing human behaviors with my book, so I sought help (see videos above).
+Roughly six years ago I realized that I didn’t have the literary talent to pull off such a lofty undertaking as changing human behaviors with my book, so I sought help (see videos above).
 I asked Charles Morris, author of The Trillion Dollar Meltdown, what he would have done differently - if he could - that would have steered the powers that be on a different course of action to prevent the economic collapse of 2007-2008.
 Mr. Morris, along with several others, predicted exactly what happened long before the credit bubble imploded.
 I had hoped that if he had such a solution, then I might tap into his knowledge and help fend off many of our impending ecological collapses, particularly of the aquatic realm.

 He responded to a couple of E-mails with: